 Byzantine Fault Tolerance (BFT) is the dependability of a fault-tolerant system which is usually a distributed computing system and through BFT algorithms, digital security can be achieved via decentralization to develop and implement smart contracts.
-Furthermore; there are some programming languages with varying degrees of Turing-completeness (which basically means the language can be used to create a Turing machine; a mathematical model of computation) as a built-in feature for some blockchains and allow the creation for some sophisticated and custom smart contracts.
-As such, these two main things allows for smart contracts to be used and implemented in various different ways.
+Furthermore; there are some programming languages with varying degrees of Turing completeness (which basically means the language can be used to create a Turing machine; a mathematical model of computation) as a built-in feature for some blockchains and allow the creation of some sophisticated and custom smart contracts.
+As such, these two main things allow for smart contracts to be used and implemented in various different ways.

 One of the most common issues right now faced with smart contracts; especially on a blockchain, is its visibility to all members on the blockchain.
-Because all members of the blockchain can see the contract, it also means that the contract’s bugs and security vulnerabilities are also visible to members of the blockchain as well which invites them to take advantage of it in some way.
+Because all members of the blockchain can see the contract, it also means that the contract’s bugs and security vulnerabilities are visible to members of the blockchain, which invites them to take advantage of it in some way.
 Furthermore; these issues may not be quickly fixed by the time the entire blockchain notices them and as such, can be taken advantage of quickly.
-For example, in 2016, The DAO was drained of $50 million US dollars in Ether by an attack while developers were trying to come to a solution on one of these vulnerabilities.
-Thankfully, The DAO program had a time delay implemented before the attacker could remove the funds and a hard-fork of the Ethereum software was accomplished to get the funds back before that delay expired.
-Such issues like this are very common in Ethereum’s smart contracts and include their smart contract language Solidity, compiler bugs, Ethereum Virtual Machine bugs, and the blockchain network attacks as well.
-When also considering that these bugs are immutable and there is no central source documenting known vulnerabilities, attacks, and problematic constructs, the issues Ethereum currently face are quite severe
+For example, in 2016, The DAO was drained of $50 million US dollars in Ether by an attack while developers were trying to come to a solution for one of these vulnerabilities.
+Thankfully, The DAO program had a time delay implemented before the attacker could remove the funds and a hard fork of the Ethereum software was accomplished to get the funds back before that delay expired.
+Such issues like this are very common in Ethereum’s smart contracts and include their smart contract language Solidity, compiler bugs, Ethereum Virtual Machine bugs, and blockchain network attacks as well.
+When also considering that these bugs are immutable and there is no central source documenting known vulnerabilities, attacks, and problematic constructs, the issues Ethereum currently faces are quite severe